 Where do you love to write?
-Let’s talk about the kind of space, place, mood, and atmosphere that inspires you to write what you love.
+Let’s talk about the creating the mood for writing what you love–in other words, the space, place, mood, and atmosphere that inspires you most.

 Our lives consist of so many moods and spaces: modern and contemporary, dark and romantic, boho and relaxing, natural and flowing, green plants and windows, bright and sunny, rustic wood, minimal and white, cozy and pink, colourful, open and spacious, book shelves and fire places, cushions and faux fur blankets sprawled everywhere, candles and journals and sweet laced paper, and so much more.
 Which one sound most like you?

 And in what location do you write best?
 Indoors?
 Outdoors on the deck or by lake?
 On the front or back porch in wicker or a porch swing?
 Downtown in a café?
 Away for a week at a retreat cabin?
 Maybe a place with large windows while the rain is pouring down?

 Recently, I asked some writers and bloggers where they love to write, and their answers were all so beautifully unique and different.
 I say beautifully because when we can recognize the spaces and places that inspire our writing, we are over the first hurdle: feeling motivated to sit down to write.